jun-inoue/phyloBARCODER/README.md

 # phyloBARCODER
-phyloLINER is a web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.
+phyloBARCODER is a web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.

 ---